pow-auth/assent/README.md

 ## Getting started

 A strategy consists of two phases; request and callback.
-In the request phase the user would normally be redirected to the provider for authentication, and then returned back to initiate the callback phase.
+In the request phase, the user would normally be redirected to the provider for authentication, and then returned back to initiate the callback phase.

 ### Single provider example